CircomJS

 }

-Now, when we want to get this Circuit inside the Node JS program, we do the following:
+Now, when we want to get this inside the Node JS program, we do the following:

 src/index.js